w3f/polkadot-wiki/docs/learn/learn-nft.md

 ### Uniques

-Uniques is a [FRAME pallet](https://github.com/paritytech/substrate/tree/master/frame/uniques) deployed on the Statemint system parachain.
+Uniques is a [FRAME pallet](https://github.com/paritytech/substrate/tree/master/frame/uniques) deployed on the Statemint and Statemine system parachains.
 It implements the most basic kind of NFT -- a data record referencing some metadata.
 This metadata reference is mutable until frozen, so NFTs and their classes (entities derived from) are mutable unless specifically made immutable by the issuer.

-Uniques takes a very bare-bones approach on purpose, to keep the Statemint chain a simple balance-keeping chain for both fungible and non-fungibles.
+Uniques takes a very bare-bones approach on purpose, to keep the Statemine / Statemint chain a simple balance-keeping chain for both fungible and non-fungibles.

-Uniques NFTs can be viewed and interacted with on [RMRK's Singular platform](https://singular.rmrk.app), by switching the top right menu from Kusama to Statemine.
+These NFTs can be viewed and interacted with on [RMRK's Singular platform](https://singular.app), by switching the top right menu from Kusama to Statemine or Statemint.

 ![nft-statemine](../assets/nft/nft-statemine.png)